 eXistenZ is another 90s cyberpunk flick that is definitely worth the watch!
 We follow a game designer who takes the plunge into her latest virtual reality creation in order to repair some potential damages.

 6. Best Cyberpunk Movies – The Fifth Element (1997)

 There is a popular debate on whether or not The Fifth Element is more Sci-Fi with cyberpunk elements or if it can be called cyberpunk at all.
 This argument is mainly due to its approach to certain characters, locations, and themes which lend themselves to a space opera rather than cyberpunk.

 However, the film’s setting is in a distant future in the year 2263.
 In addition to this, the beginning scenes depict a futuristic New York City which can be considered cyberpunk.
 This is mainly because the city has become an enormous mass of high rises that reside above the smog.

 With the addition of flying cars and robot bartenders, we think this film has enough evidence to be classified as cyberpunk.
 Plus, we love Luc Besson.

 The plot of the film concerns a random cab driver (Bruce Willis) who plays an important role in the search for a legendary cosmic weapon.
 There are a lot of recognizable faces in this film with some highly memorable performances from Gary Oldman and Chris Tucker.

-An absolutely sensational film with a brash colour palette dominated by the colour orange.
+An absolutely sensational film with a brash color palette dominated by the color orange.
 Luc Besson’s sharp eye for cinematography does not go unnoticed in this larger-than-life spectacle.